NeCTAR-RC/tutorials/_cloudstor/03-setup-cloudstor.md

    $ cloudstor-setup
    ```

-   The `cloudstor-setup` command will re-emphasize using App Passwords to you.
+   The `cloudstor-setup` command will re-emphasise using App Passwords to you.

 3. By default the `cloudstor-setup` command will prompt you for your CloudStor `username` and `password`.
 Follow the prompts and paste in the username and password you generated in the previous section.
 You should see some output similar to this:

    ```bash
    $ cloudstor-setup